Cardinal Challenge Competition Rules

 - Under “Team Composition” (below)- For Cardinal Challenge each team is required to travel with at least two (2) and no more than five (5) presenting members.

 - Under “Preparing an Executive Summary” (below)- For Cardinal Challenge, the executive summary is no more than three (3) pages and may include a cover page as an additional fourth page.

 - Under “Business Plan Review” (below)- For Cardinal Challenge, the first round judges will read the entire business plan.

 - Under “Presentation Rules” (below)- Cardinal Challenge presentation format is a 15-minute uninterrupted presentation followed by a 15 minute Q&A.

-The University of Louisville Forcht Center for Entrepreneurship, and their agents may make photocopies, photographs, video recordings and/or audio recordings of the presentations including the business plan and other documents, charts, media or other material prepared for use in presentation at the BFCC.
-The above entities may use the materials in any book or other printed materials and any videotape or other medium that they may produce, provided that any profits earned from the sale of such items is used by these entities solely to defray the costs of future competitions.
-These entities have non-exclusive world rights in all languages, and in all media, to use or to publish the materials in any book, other printed materials, videotapes or other medium, and to use the materials in future editions thereof and derivative products.
+The University of Louisville Forcht Center for Entrepreneurship, and their agents may make photocopies, photographs, video recordings, and/or audio recordings of the presentations including the business plan and other documents, charts, media, or other material prepared for use in presentation at the BFCC.
+The above entities may use the materials in any book or other printed materials and any videotape or other medium that they may produce provided that any profits earned from the sale of such items are used by these entities solely to defray the costs of future competitions.
+These entities have non-exclusive world rights in all languages, and in all media, to use or to publish the materials in any book, other printed materials, videotapes, or another medium, and to use the materials in future editions thereof and derivative products.